 Round 5: Solving your business problem

-Should you choose to build an e-commerce website or online marketplace with a website builder, we suggest conducting plenty of research into the capabilities of your preferred platform to determine whether or not the web builder meets your demands.
+Should you choose to build an online marketplace with a turnkey solution, we suggest conducting plenty of research into the capabilities of your preferred platform to determine whether or not the website builder meets your demands.
 If you discover a lack of functionality later on, you will have wasted a lot of resources rowing in the wrong direction.

-Website builders do not offer help with aligning your technology and platform features with your target market.
+Website builders do not offer help with aligning your technology, user flows or platform features with your target market.
 This may result in a product that does not fit your market or does not properly solve its problems.

 Winner: Dev agency